HewlettPackard/reconbf/README.rst

                             overall-displays parent test statuses only, notpass-
                             displays any test which didn't pass

-The default way to run Recon is just `python rbf.py` or install it and run `reconbf` (both with `sudo` if running as a non-root user).
+The default way to run Recon is just `python -m reconbf` or install it and run `reconbf` (both with `sudo` if running as a non-root user).

 If you need to adjust the configuration or verify your system against only a